-Cusi palm trees (Attalea speciosa) grow abundantly in Guarayos and Chiquitano territories.
+Cusi, also known as babassu palm trees (Attalea speciosa) grow abundantly in Guarayos and Chiquitano territories.
 The cusi palm tree is used for many things including food, medicine, and to build houses.
 It produces a fruit that looks like a tiny coconut that envelops an almond shaped seed.
 It is harvested and collected to produce non-timber forest products (NTFP).
-Mrs. Ludovica Macue, an indigenous woman from Yaguaru shares: “The cusi is used for fuel, before there was no candle, we used it for lighter, when someone has a cough for medicine, for hair, gray hair, dandruff, with the palm tree we have built our houses , so we have faith that it can be exported” (Movimiento Regional Por La Tierra).
+Mrs. Ludovica Macue, an indigenous woman from Yaguaru shares: “The cusi is used for fuel, before there was no candle, we used it for lighter, when someone has a cough for medicine, for hair, gray hair, dandruff, with the palm tree we have built our houses, so we have faith that it can be exported” (Movimiento Regional Por La Tierra).

 Other uses of cusi palm trees include using parts of the plant to build houses and the residue from the harvesting and processing of the cusi fruit to make fuel.
 To make fuel out of the cusi plant residue, after extracting the oily kernels, the husks are buried in deep pits that are then covered with leaves and soil.
 The filled pits are set on fire and allowed to burn slowly in order to form charcoal that can be used for energy or sold in markets for income.

-SIREJ is working in collaboration with CIPCA to help promote and connect cusieras with buyers.
-Please message firstname.lastname@example.org if you'd like to learn more about purchasing cusi oil.
+SIREJ is working in collaboration with CIPCA to help promote and connect female cusi producers (cusieras) with buyers.
+Please message email@example.com if you'd like to learn more about purchasing cusi oil.

 In Momene, women cusieras harvest and make cusi oil.
 Photo taken by study abroad students from the 2019 service-learning program 'Indigenous Rights and Environmental Justice'.